astrobytes-edu/astr596-modeling-universe/drafts/OLD-06-oop-fundamentals.md

 print(f"New magnitude: {v1.magnitude():.2f}")
 ```

-::::{admonition} 🔍 Check Your Understanding
+:::{admonition} 🔍 Check Your Understanding
 :class: question

 Why does `normalize()` modify the vector in place while `magnitude()` returns a value?